CallocGD/gd-swear-filter-gone/README.md

-# gd-sfm
+# gd-sfg

-SFM or Swear Filter Mod Provides Tools that can Modify Robtop's Swear Filter on Geometry Dash
-NOTE: I am not responsible for any damage caused by this tool
+SFM or Swear Filter Gone Removes Robtop's Swear Filter on Geometry Dash for faster performance, NOTE: I am not responsible for any damage caused by this tool